whitep4nth3r/contentful-graphql-vs-rest/README.md

 ## GraphQL API: Rendering the Rich Text field

-The key difference in the GraphQL Api compared to the REST API is that linked entry nodes are available under `body.links` as opposed to their data being returned in line with with the other body nodes.
+The key difference in the GraphQL API compared to the REST API is that linked entry nodes are available under `body.links` as opposed to their data being returned in line with with the other body nodes.

 In order to target asset and entry data when rendering `BLOCKS.EMBEDDED_ENTRY` and `BLOCKS.EMBEDDED_ASSET` with `documentToReactComponents`, we can create an assetBlockMap (id: asset) and entryBlockMap (id: entry) to store data we can reference by ID.

+When the `renderOptions` reaches the entry and asset types, we can fetch the data from the maps we created at the top of the function, and render it accordingly.

 Note that the second parameter of `documentToReactComponents` is now a function, compared to an object in the REST example.